sameer-patel-dev/OCR-Invoices/README.md

-# OCR-Invoices
-OCR Web Application using ReactJs, NodeJs, Python, AWS
+# Optical Character Recognition using AWS Microservices for Electronic Invoices